Miscellaneous

 False control tower in France

-It is said that a group of English airmen, discovering such a fake airfield, decided to play a prank to show the Germans that they had got it and could not be fooled.
-They built fake bombs out of solid wood, wrote "Wood for Wood" on them and dropped them on the fake airfield one night.
+It is said that a group of English airmen, discovering such a fake airfield, decided to play a prank to show the Germans that they had caught on to the ruse and could not be fooled.
+They built fake bombs out of solid wood, wrote 'Wood for Wood' on them and dropped them one night on the fake airfield.

 wood for wood

-There are many who say it is impossible that this happened because there is no written evidence of the attack.
-Also, no commander would have agreed to risk the lives of his pilots just to make a joke and give the German soldiers the slip.
+There are many who say it is impossible that this could have happened because there is no written evidence of the attack.
+Also, no commander would have accepted to risk the lives of his pilots just to make a joke and to give the German soldiers the slip.

-But French researcher Pierre-Antoine Courouble has no doubt that this so-called attack did take place, having published a book called Wood for Wood - the Riddle of the Wooden Bombs.
-Courouble first heard the story in 1973 from his father, who told him while they were travelling together that not far from where they were passing, there had been a wartime airfield with wooden planes.
-Asking why made of wood, his father told him about the false targets, decoys for the enemy.
-He also told him that the airfield had never really been bombed but only with wooden bombs.
+But French researcher Pierre-Antoine Courouble has no doubt that this so-called attack was real, and has published a book entitled Wood for Wood - the Riddle of the Wooden Bombs.
+Courouble first heard the story in 1973 from his father.
+While they were traveling together, he told him that not far from the places they were passing had been an airfield during the war with wooden airplanes.
+Asked why wooden, his father told him about false targets, decoys for the enemy.
+He also mentioned that the airfield was never really bombed but only with wooden bombs.

 wood for wood